az-digital/arizona-bootstrap/site/content/docs/2.0/icons.md

 ## Material Icons Implementation

-Include the Material Icons' stylesheet to your project in order to use the font icons.
+Include the Material Icons' stylesheet in your project in order to use the font icons.
 [Refer to Material Icons docs](https://developers.google.com/fonts/docs/material_icons#icon_font_for_the_web) for more information.

 ```html
 <link href="https://fonts.googleapis.com/icon?family=Material+Icons+Sharp" rel="stylesheet">